Plywood vs OSB For Flooring: Which Is The Best Choice?

 OSB tends to be denser and heavier, which can make it slightly harder to work with, particularly when lifting large panels.
 However, OSB’s uniformity makes it easier to achieve a smooth, even surface when laying down the subfloor.

-Repair and Maintenance: How Do They Compare?
+Repair And Maintenance: How Do They Compare?

 When it comes to repairs and maintenance, plywood tends to be easier to work with.
 If plywood becomes damaged, it’s often easier to remove and replace sections without disturbing the entire floor.
 OSB, due to its resin and strand composition, may be more challenging to repair effectively.